mattermost/mattermost-developer-documentation/site/content/contribute/webapp/end-to-end-tests.md

 ## Folder Structures

-The folder structure is based from [Cypress scaffold](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Folder-Structure) which was created on initial run.
+The folder structure is based on the [Cypress scaffold](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Folder-Structure) which was created on initial run.
 Folders are:
 ```
 |-- cypress
   |-- fixtures